thaisavieira/profile-card-componet/README.md

 ### The challenge

-The main goal of this challenge is to build out the project to the designs provided practicing flexbox skills.
+The main goal of this challenge is to build out the project to the designs provided by practicing flexbox skills.

 ### Screenshot